 “That could be entertainment-style hubs providing WIFI, food and drink, gyms and public gardens, or transforming them into transport hubs: offering cycle storage, ride-sharing options, charging for electric vehicles as well as, of course, somewhere to park your car while you’re working or shopping.

-“It all means we’re witnessing an awakening in interest as people face a post-pandemic world with increasing demands from their parking service providers,” adds Patrick.
+“It all means we’re witnessing an awakening in interest as people face a post-pandemic world with increasing demands from their parking service providers,” adds Patrick. t to purchase from business who are responsible and sustainable, and plan to increase buying from brands with ethical credentials.

 In an online survey, we asked 1129 adults in the UK, aged between 16 and 75, about their payment preferences when it comes to parking.